 - 1. Metal Shielded Window.
 The shield prevents microwaves from escaping.
 It is designed as a screen to allow you to view food as it cooks. - 2.
-Model and Serial Number Plate, Cooking Guide & Service call Label - 3.
+Model and Serial Number Plate & Cooking Guide Label - 3.
 Charcoal Filter (behind Vent Grille) - 4.
-Vent Grille - Glass Tray.
+Vent Grille - 5.
+Glass Tray.
 The glass tray moves food as it cooks for more even cooking.
 It must be in the oven during operation for best cooking results.

-6. Cooktop/Countertop Light

-- 7. Control Panel.
-Touch the buttons on this panel to perform all functions. - 8.
-Metal Rack.
+- 6. Cooktop/Countertop Light - Control Panel.
+Press the buttons on this panel to perform all functions. - Metal Rack.
 Use for extra space when cooking in more than one container at the same time.
 Remove cooking rack when you are not using it. - 9.
-Grease Filter - Slide-Out Hood.
-Push the Slide-out hood to move the slide-out hood to the Front or Rear.
-This will allow you to remove the steam and other vapors more effectively from surface cooking.
+Grease Filter